 Canon 1300D versus Canon 6D Mark II

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (6D Mark II) sensor.
 The 1300D has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1300D and the Canon 6D Mark II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).